adoroapp15/marqueberrynext/src/data/posts/How-To-Plan-A-Low-Budget-Campaign-That-Still-Goes-Viral.md

 title: 'How to Plan a Low-Budget Campaign That Still Goes Viral'
 date: '2025-05-10'
 image: "/images/blog21.png"
 short: " Marketing teams often assume a viral campaign needs a massive budget.
 It’s a common belief that only Super Bowl-sized spending guarantees millions of views.
-In reality, creativity can trump cash.
-Decades ago a blockbuster ad required big bucks, but today “all you need is a phone and an idea” to reach millions​marketingexamples.com.
-Some of the most famous viral moments were shoestring stunts or homemade videos.
-The lesson is simple: going viral isn’t about how much you spend – it’s about resonating with people in a clever, relatable way."
+In reality, creativity can trump cash."
 category:
     - Art